mutherr/CS6120-PS1-data/README.md

 # CS6120-PS1-data
-This repo contains the corpora used for the first problem set of CS6120
+This repository contains the corpora used for the first problem set of CS6120